 NPAC SMS shall provide a Service Provider SOA NPA-NXX Modification Flag Indicator tunable parameter which defines whether a SOA supports NPA-NXX Modification.

+NOTE: The tunable parameter is used for both modification transactions sent over the interface as well as modifications messages in the BDD File.
+If the tunable parameter is set to TRUE, then the download reason in the BDD File will be set to modified.
+Otherwise, it will be set to new.

 Req-9 Service Provider SOA NPA-NXX Modification Flag Indicator Default

 NPAC SMS shall default the Service Provider SOA NPA-NXX Modification Flag Indicator tunable parameter to FALSE.